apereo/cas/docs/cas-server-documentation/authentication/Surrogate-Authentication-Storage-CouchDb.md

 Surrogate accounts may also be retrieved from an CouchDb instance.
 By default, this takes the form of surrogate/principal key/value pairs.
 Users authorized as surrogates may be listed multiple times to authorize them to access multiple accounts.
-Additionally, the CouchDb surrogate support may be configured to use a profile attribute containing a list of principals the user may surrogate for with the `profileBased` property.

-{% include {{ version }}/couchdb-accounts-surrogate-authentication-configuration.md %}
+{% include casproperties.html modules="cas-server-support-surrogate-authentication-couchdb" %}